Most recruitment delays start with an unclear brief.

 Should the brief include a strict number of years of experience?

 Use it as guidance, not a hard filter.
 Focus on capability, outcomes, and requirements.
+A rigid years-of-experience cut-off often screens out capable people who built the right skills quickly, or in an adjacent setting.

 Should we include the pay range in the brief?

 Yes.
 A range improves candidate fit and speeds up the process.
+It also keeps the recruiter, hiring manager and candidate working from the same expectations from the start.

 How long should a recruitment brief take to complete?

 If stakeholders are aligned, 20–40 minutes is realistic.
 The time saved later is significant.
+Where stakeholders disagree, the brief is doing its job by surfacing that disagreement before it derails the shortlist.

 Next step